PetitCoinCoin/everybody-codes/stories/02_The_Entertainment_Hub/stats.md

-Current ranking is 26th by time and 27th by points.
-But this can still change!
+Final ranking is 26th by time and 27th by points!
+I'll never stay awake until midnight to be ready at release date XD.

 |Quest|Part|Global Rank|Global Time|Local Time|
 |---|---|---|---|---|